Published on :

 In Ukraine, 70% of cereal and grain exports are made by train to the Black Sea ports – Odessa Chornomorsk, Yuzhny, Mykolaiv – so stopping maritime traffic also means stopping most of the trade agricultural raw material.

 This is therefore the concern among the three major buyers of Ukrainian sunflower oil: India, China and the European Union.
-In France, the subject is of concern: there are particular concerns about the availability and cost of high-protein sunflower meal imported from Ukraine.
+In France, the subject is of concern: there are particular concerns regarding the availability and cost of high-protein sunflower meal imported from Ukraine.

 Inevitable supply difficulties